Germany: AfD sacks former spokesman for saying migrants 'could be gassed' | DW | 28.09.2020

 The far-right Alternative for Germany (AfD) on Monday sacked its former spokesman Christian Lüth for reportedly inhumane comments about migrants.

-Multiple media outlets in Germany allege that Lüth spoke of "shooting" or "gassing" migrants in secretly filmed comments.
-They are due to be aired in a TV documentary by German media giant ProSieben.
+The online version of Germany’s Zeit newspaper alleged that Lüth spoke of ‘shooting’ and ‘gassing’ migrants last February while meeting a woman influencer in a Berlin bar.
+The comments are due to be aired in a TV documentary by German media giant ProSieben.

 "The comments attributed to Christian Lüth are totally unacceptable and incompatible with the aims and policies of the AfD," said the co-leader of the AfD's parliamentary group, Alexander Gauland.